taleby2004/esper/examples/benchmark/readme.txt

+To run Server and Client, please use the provided runClient and runServer command or shell scripts.

 To run Server and Client without Ant you need to write a sh/cmd script like this.
 Note that ./etc and ./build must be in the classpath.